Josephjiao7/Wavelet-transform-fusion-for-spatial-data/README.md

 5.Perform wavelet reconstruction using the fused coefficients to obtain the final fused image.Write the output image to a GeoTIFF file.

-If you use this code for your research, please cite the following paper:

-Tile: Introducing big data to measure the spatial heterogeneity of human activities for optimizing the ecological security pattern: A case study from Guangzhou City, China.

-Journal: Ecological Indicators.